 Fast food restaurants are working hard to keep up with the growing number of fast-casual options out there, so they introduce new menu items to attract customers.
-McDonald's just added new cold brew coffee drinks, as well as making their Quarter Pounder burgers now with fresh beef instead of frozen patties.
+McDonald's menu has added new cold brew coffee drinks and limited edition donut sticks, as well as making their Quarter Pounder burgers now with fresh beef instead of frozen patties.

 How do you know when something on a fast food menu is worth ordering?
-Check to see if the crew that makes the food also eats it (you ever see a Mcdonald's employee on their break eating an egg McMuffin?).
-While the discount McDonald's employees get on their meals might encourage them to eat at the restaurant, they don't have to eat everything on the menu.
+(How many people actually order the yogurt parfait or ranch snack wrap?)
+Check to see if the crew that makes the food also eats it (you ever see a Mcdonald's employee on their break eating a sausage McMuffin with egg?).
+While the discount McDonald's employees get on their meals might encourage them to eat at the restaurant, they don't have to eat everything on the McDonald's menu.
 There are some items on the McDonald's menu that employees say they never eat and you shouldn't either, and we've got the reasons why.

 1. No Fish

 According to Business Insider, who spoke to some McDonald's Drive thru employees, the Filet-O-Fish sandwich is definitely a least favorite menu item, especially set beside the Big Mac.
 Part of it is a matter of taste, but other current and former employees have a problem with the freshness.
 Several Reddit commenters who said they were either current or former McDonald's employees noted that the fish sandwiches at their restaurants were so rarely ordered that they tend to sit around in a heated cabinet for a long time after being cooked.
 If you must order one, their advice was to order it "cooked to order."

 2. "Healthy" Items on the McDonald's Menu

 Some of the so-called healthy options aren't necessarily all that healthy, according to employees.
 Several employees mentioned the high-calorie count to Business Insider and a quick check of the chain's website backs that up.